Student Immigration Definitions

 F-1 status history.

-your passport including the photo, biographical information, and
+- Photocopy of your passport including the photo, biographical information, and current expiration date

 - Photocopy of both sides of any previous issued EAD cards